dommrogers/UnlimitedRockCaches/README.md

 # UnlimitedRockCaches
 A simple TLD (The Long Dark) mod to remove the limitation on how many Rock Caches you can place in a region.

+* Allow up to 999 rock caches per region (uncertain on performance hit)
+* Rock caches can now be built right next to each other.

 ## TODO

-* (Investigate) Reduce the minimum range rock caches can be from eash other
+## Thanks
+Thank you to all the helpful devs in the [TLD MOdding Discord](https://discord.gg/EhBWKRx) for their patience and help.